 Dress Up Your Dining Table in Halloween Spirit

 Your dining table shows how you celebrate Halloween.
 To dress up your dining area in Halloween spirit, you can get as weird as you like.
 Hang fake spider web from the ceiling and make it look more realistic with plastic spiders.
-Use a Halloween-themed tablecloth, place small pumpkins and add orange and white/black candles to enhance the tablescape.
+Use Halloween-themed tablecloth and tableware, along with some small pumpkins and orange and white/black candles to enhance the tablescape.